v-sbradley/bacx-pr/topics/get-started.md

 - **Company**: "Microsoft Corporation" or @Microsoft (required).
 - **Location**: Your location (optional).

-You can update your profile by visiting here: <https://github.com/settings/profile>
+You can update your GitHub profile info here: <https://github.com/settings/profile>

 ## Our repos

 These are the repos where we host our content: